adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

  * detecting shoplifting events as they occur

-However, classifying on raw trajectories is difficult.
-A generally large obstacle to establishing a functional trajectory analysis product. **Developing such a trajectory classification framework is the focus of my project.**
+However, classifying on raw trajectories is difficult; a important obstacle to establishing a functional trajectory analysis product. **Developing such a trajectory classification framework is the focus of my project.**

 # **What makes classifying trajectories hard**